Call for Proposals

 • Graduate students cannot be Organizers but may participate in Working Group activities.

 • Proposing and Hosting Activities: Organizers collaborate to propose, plan, and host activities that contribute to the humanities.
 Every activity needs a host campus and a designated Organizer from that host campus (even if remote format).
-Your Working Group funding is tied to the host campus specified from each awarded activity.
+Your Working Group funding is tied to the host campus specified for each awarded activity.

 • Each New Group selects a Research Cluster for their work: Archives & Media (AM); Digital Humanities (DH); Historical Studies (HS); Humanities Futures (HF); Inequality & Social Difference (ISD); Linguistics, Semiotics, and the Study of Language (LIN); Literature, Language & Culture (LLC); Musicology / Performance Studies (MP); Philosophy/Critical Theory (PCT); and Visual Arts & Culture (VAC).